vidyar/docs-1/sources/config.rst

 .. code-block:: bash

-  # MySQL binds to 127.0.0.1 by default and is started. default username is shippable with no password
+  # MySQL binds to 127.0.0.1 by default and is started on boot.
+Default username is shippable with no password
   # Create a DB as part of before script to use it

   before_script: